Yubari King

 A top-grade melon is to be perfectly round and have an exceptionally smooth rind.
 A portion of the stem, which is snipped with scissors, is left on top for aesthetic appeal.
 Some Japanese people present Yubari King melons as gifts during Chūgen (中元).

-At a Japanese auction in 2008, two Yubari King melons sold together for ¥2.5 million.
-In 2016, Konishi Seika, a fruit and vegetable market in Amagasaki, bought a pair of Yubari King melons at auction with a winning bid of ¥3 million.
-In 2019, the Tokyo-based company Pokka Sapporo Food & Beverage bought a pair of Yubari melons at auction for ¥5 million.
+Yubari melons may sell for high prices when first offered at fruit and vegetable auctions each growing season.
+At an auction in May 2008, two Yubari King melons sold together for ¥2.5 million.
+In May 2016, Konishi Seika, a fruit and vegetable market in Amagasaki, bought a pair of Yubari King melons at auction with a winning bid of ¥3 million.
+In May 2019, the Tokyo-based company Pokka bought a pair of Yubari melons at auction for ¥5 million.
+In May 2026, produce wholesale company Futami Seika bought two Yubari King melons at an auction in Sapporo for ¥5.8 million, and resold the melons to Keio Store.